* FTSEurofirst 300 index falls 0.3 percent

 * Pan-European index trims losses after Philadelphia data

-* Chance of sooner-than-expected U.S. rate rise hits sentiment
+* Chance of sooner-than-expected U.S. rate rise hits

 By Atul Prakash

 LONDON, March 20 European shares fell on